-Point of Sale (POS) Protection and POS Malware
+Point of Sale (POS) Protection

 POS systems are now used everywhere, in all kinds of retail environments.
 The Point-of-Sale (POS) system is a device that uses an Operating System and a connection to the network to let merchants make transactions.